 Were You Exposed to Things That Trigger Both Migraines and Tinnitus?

 Veterans are often exposed to various environmental and physical factors known to lead to both migraines and tinnitus.
-Here’s a few examples of injuries or exposure during military service that could allow you to establish service connection:
+Here’s a few examples of injuries or exposure during military service that could allow you to establish service connection and get VA ratings for both:

 - Loud Noise Exposure: (i.e. gunfire, explosions, heavy machinery, aircraft engines, combat situations) Repeated exposure to loud noises can cause auditory damage leading to tinnitus and hearing loss.
 The stress from constant noise exposure, combined with damage to the auditory system, may also trigger migraines, especially for veterans prone to headaches.